symphorien/nix-du/README.md

 ### I asked for 60 nodes with `-n 60` but I got 120!
 When you apply a filter with `-n` or `-s` all roots which have a (transitive) child kept by the filter are kept as well.
 Remaining roots are merged in the `{filtered out}` node.

+### What is the `{transient}` node ?

+This is a node coalescing all memory and temporary roots, in nix parlance.
+A memory root represents a process which has mmap-ed a store path, and a transient root is a root crated by the nix build machinery to the dependencies of a currently running build.
+TL;DR: this node denotes live stuff depending on the store but which will disappear after a reboot.